EENI Global Business School

 Christians Commandments shared with Buddhism, Hinduism (Ethics)

-1. Principles of the Christian Ethics
+1. Principles of Christian Ethics

 2. Ten Commandments (Sermon on the Mount)